kong-droid/node-cron/README.md

     > moment-timezone
         - version: 0.5.43 (not affected by node.js)
         - purpose: get time based on KST
+    > esbuild
+        - version: 0.24.0 (not affected by node.js)
+        - purpose: lightweighting
 ``````

 ### 2. start